-Submission ID Key Points of Submission Analysis State Recommendation Significant Interest?
-Yes/No Change?
-Protection of the Scenic Rim's Natural Heritage and Scenic Amenity: Place buffer zone protection overlays around all national parks and particularly around our World Heritage listed national parks, which focus on both encouraging private landholders to provide buffers but also legislate for the protection of the outstanding universal values the park was world heritage listed for.
-This could include ideas like assessment of water impacts of any developments within 5 km of park borders, provide rates incentives to adjacent land holders to maintain healthy appropriate ecosystems that complement the national park and further incentives to increase the levels of protection on the ir property, place overlays on the type of industrise that are compatible with adjacent land holdings to national parks, which rotect regions of high scenic amenity from inappropriate development, the value of a scenic view, national parks or even the view from a mountain within a region can be destroyed by one inappropriate development; Queensland has the lowest levels of national park estate in Australia and the Scenic Rim region is home to some of the largest holdings and at least 50% of QLD's land based Word Heritage Listed national parks.
+Submission ID Key Points of Submission Analysis State Interest?
+Yes/No Recommendation Significant Change?
+Protection of the Scenic Rim's Natural Heritage and Scenic Amenity: Place buffer zone protection overlays around all national parks and particularly around our Wordl Heritage listed national parks, which focus on both encouraging private landholders to provide buffers but also legislate for the protection of the outstanding universal values the park was world heritage listed for.
+This could include ideas like assessment of water impacts of any developments within 5 km of park borders, provide rates incentives to adjacent land holders to maintain healthy appropriate ecosystems that complement the national park and further incentives to increase the levels of protection on their property, place overlays on the type of industries that are compatible with adjacent land holdings to national parks; Provide overlays which protect regions of high scenic amenity from inappropriate development; Queensland has the lowest levels of national park estate in Australia and the Scenic Rim region is home to some of the largest holdings and at least 50% of QLD's land based Word Heritage Listed national parks.
 Council has the opportunity through its Planning Scheme to increase the holding through targets, voluntary donations of appropriate land, designation of overlays for buyback etc. It is incumbent on the Planning scheme to be a tool for building on the strength of the Scenic Rim for all future generations. rate rebate of up to 50% off the general rate for the area covered by the Agreement.
-The landholder is required to protect, manage and enhance the area/s covered by the Conservation Agreement and as well as the rate rebate, receives access to a range of resources and financial assistance through Council's Environmental Grants program; c.
-Flexibility has been afforded to the Rural Zone to undertake a range of value-adding opportunities and subsequently, a supplementary income stream for rural land holders.
+The landholder is required to protect, manage and enhance the area/s covered by the Conservation Agreement and as well as the rate rebate, receives access to a range of resources and financial assistance through Council's Environmental Grants program; Flexibility has been alforded to the Rural Zone to undertake a range of value-adding opportunities and subsequently, a supplementary income stream for rural land holders.
 The draft Planning Scheme seeks to facilitate a range of complementary tourism, recreation and rural industry opportunities through lower assessment levels.
-Infrastructure charges payable by development is administered by a separate instrument (i.e. Council's Infrastructure Charges Resolution) and subsequently, is outside the scope of the development of the draft Planning Scheme.
+Infrastructure charges payable by development is administered by a separate instrument (i.e. Council's Infrastructure Charges Resolution) and subsequently, is outside the scope of the edvelopment of the draft Planning Scheme.
 Development application fees are similarly outside the scope of the plan making process.
 Notwithstanding, the concerns regarding the quantum of the fees are noted.
-Protection of the Scenic Rim's Natural Heritage and Scenic Amenity: a.
+Protection of the Scenic Rim's Natural Heritage and Scenic Armenity: a.
 In relation to the use of buffers around National parks, the draft Planning Scheme includes a Performance Outcome (PO3) in Section 8.2.4 of the Environmental Significance Overlay Code which requires that 'buffers are provided and maintained that protect the long term viability of Matters of State and/or Local Environmental Significance'.
-Where environmental values are associated with the boundaries of National Parks, the above performance outcome will appl.
-Although land adjacent to National Parks may not always trigger these requirements (i.e. if for example there are no mapped values of environmental significance), it is anticipated that the mapping does generally where significance (Ducome buffers from areas identified on the overlay Code provides as an Acceptable Outcome buffers from areas identified on the overlay mapping as High Ec
+Where environmental values are associated with the boundaries of National Parks, the above performance outcome will apply.
+Although land adjacent to National Parks may not always trigger these requirements (i.e. if for example there are no mapped values of environmental significance), it is anticipated that the mapping does generally coincide with boundaries of the conservation estate, especially where significance Quetoma and example dueta anindan accordance with Planning Scheme Policy 5 - Ecological Valu